julian-klode/lingolang/docs/permissions.md

 }
 ```

-Pointers, channels, arrays, slices, maps, tuples, structs, and interfaces are trivial (structs and interfaces must have same number of members / methods):
+Pointers, channels, arrays, slices, maps, tuples, structs, and interfaces are trivial (structs and interfaces must have same number of members / methods) - $merge_\mu$ just recurses.
 \begin{align*}
     merge_\mu(a * A, b * B)     &:= merge_\mu(a, b) * merge_\mu(A, B) \\
     merge_\mu(a \textbf{ chan } A, b \textbf{ chan } B)  &:= merge_\mu(a, b) \textbf{ chan } merge_\mu(A, B) \\